-Norwegian will offer a fleet of the most efficient and modern long-haul aircraft in the market.
-With the Boeing 787 Dreamliner, Norwegian will operate the newest generation of long haul aircraft, especially designed to meet the passengers' demand for better comfort and more eco-friendly transportation.
+Norwegian offers a fleet of the most efficient and modern long-haul aircraft in the market.
+With the Boeing 787 Dreamliner, Norwegian operates the newest generation of long haul aircraft, especially designed to meet the passengers' demand for better comfort and more eco-friendly transportation.
 The aircraft type, which is the most cost efficient in its class, provides Norwegian with a strong competitive advantage and the passengers with low fares to distant destinations outside Europe.
 Visit our Dreamliner showroom here.

 Norwegian is the third largest low-cost carrier in Europe and is noted on the Oslo Stock Exchange.
 With competitive prices and customer-friendly solutions and service, the company has experienced significant growth in recent years.
 In the beginning of 2012, Norwegian signed the largest ever agreement in European aviation history; an order that includes 122 aircraft from Boeing and 100 aircraft from Airbus.
 Read more about the order here.